lelanthran/ast/README.md

 # ast
-Library for trees typically used in compiler front-ends.
+Library for trees typically produced from compiler front-ends.